-- But if they look into your eyes for too long, they might be lying
+- But if they look too long into your eyes they might be lying.

-- Crossed legs are usually a sign of resistance and low receptivity
+- Crossed legs are typically indicative of resistance and poor receptiveness.

-- If they mirror your body language, the conversation is probably going well.
+- When they imitate your body language, it’s possible the conversation is going well.

-- Look for a lack of crinkles around the eyes to detect a fake smile
+- To detect a fake smile, look for a lack of crinkles around the eyes.

 - Expansive, authoritative positions demonstrate leadership.

-- A shaking leg signals a shaky inner state
+- A trembling leg is showing a nervous state inside.

 Read Body Language

 Study the Eyes

-See if the other person is mirroring you
+See if the other people are mirroring you